Katha Upanishad: Chronology

 The chronology of Katha Upanishad is unclear and contested by scholars.
 All opinions rest on scanty evidence, an analysis of archaism, style and repetitions across texts, driven by assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

 Richard King and A.L.
 Basham date the Katha Upanishad's composition roughly to the 5th century BCE, chronologically placing it after the first Buddhist Pali canons.
-Olivelle assigns the Katha Upanishad to the verse Upanishads, together with the Kena, Isa, Svetasvatara, and Mundaka, dating it to the first centuries BCE.
+Olivelle assigns the Katha Upanishad to the verse Upanishads, together with the Kena, Isha, Svetasvatara, and Mundaka, dating it to the first centuries BCE.
 Paul Deussen too considers Katha Upanishad to be a post-prose, yet earlier stage Upanishad composed about the time Kena and Isha Upanishads were, because of the poetic, mathematical metric structure of its hymns.

 Stephen Phillips notes the disagreement between modern scholars.
 Phillips places the Katha Upanishad chronologically after Brihadaranyaka, Chandogya, Isha, Taittiriya, Aitareya and Kena, but before Mundaka, Prasna, Mandukya, Svetasvatara and Maitri Upanishads, as well as before the earliest Buddhist Pali and Jaina canons.
 Winternitz considers the Kathaka Upanishad as pre-Buddhist, pre-Jaina literature.

 Structure

-The Katha Upanishad has two chapters, each with three sections (valli), thus a total of six sections.
-The first section has 29 verses, the second section 25 verses, and the third presents 17.
-The second chapter opens with the fourth section of the Katha Upanishad and has 15 verses, while the fifth valli also has 15 verses.
+The Katha Upanishad has two chapters (adhyāyas), each with three sections (valli), thus a total of six sections.
+The first section has 29 verses, the second section 25 verses, and the third section has 17.
+The second chapter opens with the fourth section of the Katha Upanishad, which has 15 verses, while the fifth valli also has 15 verses.
 The final section has 17 verses.

-The first chapter with the first three vallis is considered older, because the third section ends with a structure in Sanskrit that is typically found at closing of other Upanishads, and also because the central ideas are repeated though expanded in the last three sections, that is the second chapter.
+The first chapter with the first three vallis is considered older because the third section ends with a structure in Sanskrit that is typically found at the closing of other Upanishads.
+Additionally, the central ideas are repeated and expanded upon in the last three sections, which makes up the second chapter.
 This, however, does not imply a significant gap between the two chapters, both chapters are considered ancient, and from 1st millennium BCE.

 The origin of the story of the little boy named Nachiketa, contained in Katha Upanishad is of a much older origin.
 Nachiketa is mentioned in the verses of chapter 3.11 of Taittiriya Brahmana, both as a similar story, and as the name of one of five fire arrangements for rituals, along with Savitra, Caturhotra, Vaisvasrja and Aruna Agni.

-The style and structure suggests that some of the verses in Katha Upanishad, such as 1.1.8, 1.1.16-1.1.18, 1.1.28 among others, are non-philosophical, do not fit with the rest of the text, and are likely to be later insertion and interpolations.
+The style and structure suggests that some of the verses in Katha Upanishad, such as 1.1.8, 1.1.16-1.1.18, 1.1.28, among others, are non-philosophical, do not fit with the rest of the text, and are likely to be later insertion and interpolations.